The Status of Women Council of the NWT is not a funding source. However, we can help direct you to possible funding for your projects.

 October 21 - 27, 2018 is Family Violence Awareness Week.
 Standing Together to End Family Violence is this year's theme.

 Follow this link to learn more and feel free to contact us.
+Please note that we have now allocated all of the funding for 2018.

 The GNWT has a grant program that was created to provide one-time-only funding for special projects that supports the cultural, economic, political and social participation of women in the Northwest Territories.
 Special Projects may include, but are not limited to, the following: workshops, conferences, publications, life skills development and support to organisations involved in these activities.